HenrikStiernstedt/Quiz/README.md

 * [x] Displayment of the correct answer.

-* [ ] Custom images for questions and answers, stored with the questions.
+* [x] Custom images for questions and answers, stored with the questions.
-  - [ ] Preferable also with support to reuse the images.
+  - [x] Preferable also with support to reuse the images.
   - [ ] Preferable also with support to write some text over the image to make them a bit more unique.

 ## Scoreboard only mode
 * [ ] A way to only show questions and score board.
 * [ ] A way to not be part of the score board, but still recieve game updates.
+* [ ] A requirement to "join" a game.
+If not joined, you're not in and only see updates and scores.
+Games can be locked when they have started.

 ## Game modes
 ### Buzz